 The Raleigh Chopper®

-Possibly the ugliest, most unstable and heaviest pushbike ever was this absolute icon of the 70's.
-In 1972 Raleigh released its 'Chopper' with odd sized wheels, good old British-designed Sturmey Archer 3-speed stick shift and a saddle to die for.
-If you couldn't get five on a Chopper you simply weren't trying.
+Possibly the ugliest, most unstable and heaviest pushbike ever invented was this absolute icon of the 70's.
+In late 1968 Raleigh released its 'Chopper' on the American market with odd sized wheels, good old British-designed Sturmey Archer 3-speed stick shift and a saddle to die for.
+The UK release was 1969.
+The frames fell apart in 1970 and they were withdrawn from sale in 1971.
+Enter the Mk2.... and if you couldn't get five on a Mk2 Chopper...... you simply weren't trying.

 {short description of image}